Altinn/altinn-studio-docs/content/altinn-studio/designer/build-app/expressions/_index.en.md

 There is also a possibility for adding expressions by writing them directly in the syntax expected by the configuration of a running Altinn app.
-Currently, this functionality will only be visible in Studio if the expression is manually added to the field through gitea or an editor IDE and if the expression is written in a way that can not be interpreted by the Studio Expressions tool.
-See section about [nested expressions](#Nesting) to see what conditions that must imply for Studio not to be able to interpret an expression.
-In addition to nested expressions, Studio will also not be able to interpret expressions that are written in a simplified way, e.g. not including the function, since it will be interpreted by app-frontend implicitly.
+Currently, this functionality will only be visible in Studio if the expression is manually added to the field through Gitea or an editor IDE and if the expression is written in a way that can not be interpreted by the Studio Expressions tool.
+This accounts for [nested expressions](#Nesting), as well as for expressions that are written in a simplified way, e.g. not including the function, since it will be interpreted by app-frontend implicitly.

 ![Complex Expression Example](complex-expression-example.png)